-The Board undertakes an annual self-assessment of its collective performance, the performance of the Chair and of its committees.
+The Board undertakes an annual self-assessment of its collective performance, the performance of the Chair and of its Committees.
 The assessment also considers the adequacy of induction and continuing education, access to information and the support provided by the Company Secretary.
-Management is invited to contribute to this appraisal process, which is facilitated by an independent third party.
+Management is invited to contribute to this appraisal process.
 The results and any action plans are documented, together with specific performance goals which are agreed for the coming year.
-The first assessment to be carried out in accordance with this process was performed in July 2011.